Tejas1415/Dlib-Face-Landmarks-Detection-and-Head-Pose-Adjustment/README.md

+This youtube video explains the work done - https://youtu.be/JuoVLzKDpCw

 Download this file - https://drive.google.com/file/d/1wXu8zwdbVZSoYdWCpl3420WXdkJAuh_0/view?usp=sharing

 And keep this file in the same folder as the python file while running it.